-E. The trial
+E. THE TRIAL

-55. Where does the trial take place?
+56. Where does the trial take place?

-Unless otherwise decided, the trial takes place at the seat of the Court in The Hague.
+Trials takes place at the seat of the Court in The Hague, unless the judges decide to hold the trial elsewhere.
+This issue has been raised in several cases.
 The accused must be present at his or her trial, which is held in public, unless the Chamber determines that certain proceedings be conducted in closed session in order to protect the safety of victims and witnesses or the confidentiality of sensitive evidentiary material.

-56. What happens at the commencement of the trial?
+57. What happens at the commencement of the trial?

-At the commencement of the trial, the Trial Chamber causes the charges against the accused to be read out to him or her and asks whether he or she understands them.
+At the commencement of the trial, the charges against the accused are read out to him or her and the Chamber asks whether he or she understands them.
 The Chamber then asks the accused to make an admission of guilt or to plead not guilty.

-57. What happens if the accused makes an admission of guilt?
+58. What happens if the accused makes an admission of guilt?

-First, the Trial Chamber ensures that the accused understands the nature and consequences of the admission of guilt, that the admission is voluntarily made by the accused after sufficient consultation with his or her lawyer and that the admission of guilt is supported by the facts of the case that are contained in the evidence and charges brought by the Prosecutor and admitted by the accused.
+First, the Trial Chamber ensures that the accused understands the nature and consequences of the admission of guilt, that the admission is voluntarily made by the accused after sufficient consultation with his or her lawyer and that the admission of guilt is supported by the facts of the case that are contained in the evidence and charges brought by the Prosecution and admitted by the accused.
 Where the Trial Chamber is satisfied that these conditions have been met, it may convict the accused of the crime charged.
 If it is not satisfied that the conditions have been met, the Chamber shall consider the admission of guilt as not having been made, in which case it shall order that the trial be continued.

-58. How is the trial conducted?
+59. How is the trial conducted?

-At trial, the Prosecutor and Counsel for the Defence have the opportunity to present their case.
-The Prosecutor must present evidence to the Court to prove that the accused person is guilty beyond all reasonable doubt.
+At trial, the Prosecution and Counsel for the Defence have the opportunity to present their case.
+The Prosecution must present evidence to the Court to prove that the accused person is guilty beyond all reasonable doubt.
 This evidence may be in the form of documents, other tangible objects, or witness statements.
-The Prosecutor must also disclose to the accused any evidence which may show that he or she is innocent.
+The Prosecution must also disclose to the accused any evidence which may show that he or she is innocent.

-The Prosecutor presents his case first and calls his witnesses to testify.
-When the Prosecutor has finished examining each witness, the Counsel for the Defence is given the opportunity to also examine the witness.
+The Prosecution presents its case first and calls witnesses to testify.
+When the Prosecution has finished examining each witness, the Counsel for the Defence is given the opportunity to also examine the witness.

-Once the Prosecutor has presented all his evidence, it is the turn of the accused, with the assistance of his or her counsel, to present his or her defence.
+Once the Prosecution has presented all its evidence, it is the turn of the accused, with the assistance of his or her counsel, to present his or her defence.

-59. Who can present evidence?
+60. Who can present evidence?

 All parties to the trial may present evidence relevant to the case.
-Everyone is presumed innocent until proven guilty according to law.
-The Prosecutor has the burden of proving that the accused is guilty beyond all reasonable doubt.
-The accused has the right to examine the prosecution witnesses, and to call and examine witnesses on his or her own behalf under the same conditions as prosecution witnesses.
+Everyone is presumed innocent unless and until proven guilty according to law.
+The Prosecution has the burden of proving that the accused is guilty beyond all reasonable doubt.
+The accused has the right to examine the Prosecution's witnesses, and to call and examine witnesses on his or her own behalf under the same conditions as the Prosecution's witnesses.